-Fastmail, which also starts at $5 pm, allows you to create and manage email in the cloud.
+Fastmail, which also starts at $5 pm, allows you to create and manage your business email addresses in the cloud.

-The benefits dedicated email hosts, is that you can access email from the cloud, so you can check email anywhere in the world, on any device, so long as you are armed with your email host login details.
+The benefit of a dedicated email host is that you can access email from the cloud, so you can check your mail app anywhere in the world as long as you are armed with your email host login details.

 Rule #2: Don’t be fancy, keep it standard

-When considering how to compile your email address, you should use a format with the end goal in mind.
+When considering how to compile your professional branded email address, you should use a format with the end goal in mind.

-So again, if you currently don’t plan to use your email address for sales for instance, you might be tempted to add a cool prefix or suffix, and that is OK; go ahead.
+If you currently don’t plan to use your email account for sales, for instance, you might be tempted to add a cool prefix or suffix, and that is OK; go ahead.

-[email protected] is catchy ‘n cool if you don’t want to make sales via email.
+funkychicken@domain is catchy and cool if you don’t want to make sales via email.

-But you need to consider your long-term future plans…if you plan to grow your business, a more conservative approach than [email protected] may be better.
+As a business owner, you need to consider your long-term plans.
+If you plan to grow your business, a more conservative approach than funkychicken@domain may be better.

-Sometimes it’s better to stick with the familiar for the sake of your business: not only does familiarity breed trust, but people are more likely to remember your email address.
+Sometimes it’s better to stick with the familiar for the sake of your company: not only does familiarity breed trust, but people are more likely to remember your business email address.

-First name and domain is the most popular email format.
-This email address is simple and easy to remember.
+The most popular email format is a first name and domain.
+This email account is simple and easy to remember.
 The only problem comes in when you have more than one person with the same first name and you need to break the format.

 With this format, there is less likelihood of duplicate names as opposed to the first two options.
-The cons of this formula is that the surname is revealed.
+The cons of this formula are that the surname is revealed.

 If you want to use your name as a brand, this is the professional email address format for you.